craigbarnes/lua-gumbo/README.md

 Todo
 ----

+* Fix representation of attributes.
+Using a key-value table loses duplicate keys and the original order of keys and also omits source positions.
+A better representation would be storing ordered attribute tables in array indices and using hash keys as an index.
 * Update readme:
   * Mention FFI bindings (and that luaffi is supported)
   * Mention the various Makefile `check-*` targets